 A tiny part on the top of my ear lob was missing, because a "mouse bit it off".
 I could not pronounce the sound "r" in that rolling way like when you normal people say "b-r-r-r-r-." , and neither could I say "l", like in "lousy".
 My bottom left rib is unnoticeably double, and you can only feel it by touching.
 O.K., only young and cute ladies need apply for that touch.

-Namely, I had an awfully bad muscular coordination which made me keep falling, bumping into things and tripping over my own feet.
-Also, I was getting tired fast, a shy, easy to cry kid, afraid of dark and strangers.
+Namely, I had an awfully bad muscular coordination which made me prone to falling, bumping into things and tripping over my own feet.
+Also, I was getting tired fast.
+A shy, easy to cry kid, afraid of dark and strangers.
 Now, how is that for "different"?

-And so it was until my puberty, when I suddenly grew out of most of it.
+And so it was until my puberty, when I suddenly grew out of the most of it.
 I mean, my ear lob never grew full, and I never lost that double rib.
-I still make jokes about my "spare rib", and my being an incarnation of Adam waiting for god to use that rib to make woman of it.
+I still make jokes about my "spare rib" and my being an incarnation of Adam waiting for god to use that rib to make woman of it.

 It All Welled Up from Within

 And, as some of you might be guessing, those were the years when "being different" started feeling like a gift and a blessing.
-A gift, because I couldn't take a credit for it, I didn't "figure it out" by a smart deduction or something - it simply formed itself in my young soul as a "finished spiritual product".
+A gift, because I couldn't take a credit for it, I didn't "figure it out" by a smart deduction or something -- it simply formed itself in my young soul as a "finished spiritual product".

-Somehow it didn't matter much how they saw me, I simply knew I was all right, and they were all right as well, so I just gave them a freedom to experience me their own way.
-All of us being different, it was normal that they couldn't see me as I saw myself.
+Somehow it didn't matter much how they saw me, I simply knew I was all right, and they were all right as well, so I just gave them the freedom to experience me their own way.
+All of us being different, it was normal they couldn't see me as I saw myself.

 As I am observing the other folks, I can't help but smile at their desperate effort to label themselves as recognizable and acceptable, and "one of the crowd", as if insisting on a certain uniformity.

 Remembering my time spent in military, nothing bothered me as much as those uniforms that were de-personalizing us into one mechanism being programmed for killing and destruction.
-So, honestly nothing in my entire past didn't bring me a bigger joy than taking off that uniform and re-owning myself.
+So, honestly, nothing in my entire past didn't bring me a bigger joy than taking off that uniform and re-owning myself.

 Without having learned from others how to emotionally respond, they would be in an emotional vacuum.
 They can't be original, create their own views, go intellectually adventurous and start examining all over those things that have been taken for granted for millennia.
 They can't invent new logic, with new sequiturs, instill new algorithms in their minds that would be their own technology of processing reality.

 People can't buy flowers to their wives if it's not Valentine's Day; can't experience the idea of global harmony if it's not Christmas; can't say "I love you" to their kids except signing a card that said that for them.
 Why?
-Because it would take something like - being different.
+Because it would take something like -- being different.
 Pity indeed.